-If there's one thing about a cottage cheese diet that seems to make sense, is that it sounds healthy.
+If there’s one thing about a cottage cheese diet that seems to make sense, is that it sounds healthy.
 Cottage cheese has a deserved reputation for being a very healthy food item and in fact is a component of many different diet plans.
-Cottage cheese is certainly to be recommended except to those who may be lactose intolerant.
+Cottage cheese is certainly to be recommended except for those who may be lactose intolerant.
 You might try low fat cottage cheese although regular cottage cheese usually tastes much better according to most people.

 Two Things To Watch Out For – A cottage cheese diet is one way to lose weight but you really need to take a look at the plan.
 There are at least two things to take into account when selecting the plan you think might be best for you.
 Cottage cheese should not be the only food item in the plan.
 There are a number of single-food item diet plans out there, and most should be looked at with some skepticism.
 Although a single food diet may be effective in taking off pounds, your body requires daily nourishment of the right kind to remain healthy.
 There are very few food items which contain the daily recommended requirements for all the nutrients you need, and cottage cheese, as healthy as it is, isn’t one of them.

 The second thing to watch out for is the rapid weight loss diet, the pound-a-day diet.
 This kind of a diet is usually not a good one, and a cottage cheese diet all too often falls into this category.
 Rapid weight loss usually isn’t healthy, plus the fact that it’s all too often followed by rapid weight gain.
 Maybe your goal is to lose 5 pounds in 5 days, which you can do, especially if you’re 15 pounds or so overweight.
 But it’s not healthy to go about it that way.
 If you want to keep the weight off, you may have to stick to the diet, which probably isn’t wise either.